Best Brokerage Firms

 trading tools.
 The firm charges just $4.95 per trade!
 It also provides lots of valuable services for free.

 free streaming quotes, and great beginner investor education.
-While stock and ETF trades cost is on the higher side, transaction-fee, no-load mutual funds are
+Stock and ETF trades cost very low $4.95 per trade, and transaction-fee, no-load mutual funds are

 just $9.95 per transaction.

-In sammary, we rated Scottrade, Optionshouse and OptionsXpress the Top Brokerage Firms in 2015
+In sammary, we rated OptionsXpress, Optionshouse and TradeKing the Top Brokerage Firms in 2015

 in the United States for do-it-yourself (DIY) investors.